pulkitkapoor15/GetStartedCP/README.md

 To get Started , This will contain various topics as mentioned below:

+1. Introduction
-1. Motivation
+2. Motivation
-2. Do's and Dont's
+3. Do's and Dont's
-3. How to get started
+4. How to get started
-4. Some Algorithms and Advance Data Structures to be used in this world.
+5. Some Algorithms and Advance Data Structures to be used in this world.
-5. Links to various problems based on subtopics.
+6. Links to various problems based on subtopics.

 Hope you have a nice time here.